Synthetic Marijuana Rehab Colorado & Addiction Treatment

-When you pour a packet of synthetic marijuana like K2 or Spice into your palm, you’ll see that it looks like real marijuana.
-The dehydrated and dried out stems and leaves may look inert and may also originate from such psychoactive plant as Wild Dagga.
-These plants are usually polluted with salmonella, pesticides, molds, and heavy and dangerous metals.
+When you pour a packet of synthetic marijuana, such as K2 or Spice, into your palm, you’ll see that it looks like real marijuana: dehydrated and dried out stems and leaves.
+There’s no way of telling from which plants they come.
+Some may be from such psychoactive plants as Wild Dagga, but the source of their cannabinoid-like effects are the chemicals sprayed on them.

-Then again, synthetic marijuana is not in any way natural.
-It is shipped in bulk to different countries like the US but is manufactured overseas.
-Upon reaching the US, they are then thawed and mixed with the dried leaves or vegetation that absorbs all the liquid and moisture.
-Since the process is not accurate, the doses and effects per pack or per batch can vary greatly.
+These plants, often contaminated with salmonella, pesticides, molds, and heavy and dangerous metals, are harvested overseas and shipped in bulk to other countries including the United States.
+Upon arriving in the US, they are thawed and mixed with the dried leaves or vegetation to absorbs all the moisture.
+Since this process is not precise, the doses and their effects per pack or per batch can vary greatly.